IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/03-loops.md

 > # Exercise
 >
-> Using the range function (if you don't know how to use it, run the help on the range function), write a loop that uses range to print the first 5 natural numbers:
+> Using the range function (if you don't know how to use it, run the help on the range function), write a loop that uses range to print the first 5 natural numbers.
 {: .inset}

+> # Exercise
+>
+> Exponentiation is built into Julia:
+>
+> 5^3
+>
+> Write a loop that calculates the same result (5^3) {: .inset}

+> # Exercise
+>
+> Use an array comprehension to create an create an array that stores the squares for all integers between 1 and 10 {: .inset}

 [Go to the next module]({{ site.baseurl }}/modules/04-conditionals) {: .next-link}